kamikazechaser/tg-resolve/README.md

 _Refer to [example.js](https://github.com/kamikazechaser/tg-resolve/blob/master/example.js) for a more comprehensive guide_

 - As of v1.2.0, you will need your own bot token!
+- As of v1.3.0, you can pass in your own pwrtg url!

 ## JSON Object Structure